Youssef-001/Battleship/README.md

 - Game Logic: Comprehensive logic for validating ship placements, processing attacks, and determining game outcomes.
 - Responsive UI: Designed to be functional across different screen sizes.
 - Testing: The project uses Jest for unit testing, ensuring that core functionalities for the board and ship modules are covered.
+- The game contains two modes, two player mode, and computer mode where you play vs a bot

 ## Stack